Thursday, 24 October 2019

 We're living longer, peace rather than war is the norm, global poverty levels have dramatically fallen while the world's calorie intake has increased.
 What's more, it's not that it's just that oft-vilified top one per cent reaping the benefits.
 Everyone is.

-Canadian cognitive psychologist Steven Pinker delivering a talk in Bogotá, Colombia.
+Wake up to Pinker's wonderful world: Canadian cognitive psychologist Steven Pinker delivering a talk in Bogotá, Colombia.

 Steven Pinker in Bogotá: 'Never mind the future, things are bright now.'

-So, compared to the not-too-distant past, current challenges notwithstanding and acknowledged (climate change, populism and such like), it's all positive, it's progress.
+So, compared to the not-too-distant past, current challenges notwithstanding and acknowledged (climate change, populism and suchlike), it's all positive, it's progress.

 Malignant media